Anderson Darling Normality Test

 What is the Anderson Darling Test?

 The Anderson Darling test is a statistical test that can be used to assess whether a data set follows a normal distribution.
 The test is based on the idea that if a data set is normally distributed, then the maximum difference between the cumulative distribution function of the data and the normal distribution should be minimized.
+This difference is quantified using the Anderson-Darling test statistic.

 The Anderson Darling test is one of the most powerful normality tests because it is less sensitive to outliers than other tests.
 However, this power comes at a cost; the Anderson Darling test also has a higher Type I error rate than other normality tests.